corelight/json-streaming-logs/README.md

 logs.
 The only potential issue is that your logs will become completely ephemeral with this change because no logs will be rotated into local storage.

+If your Zeek instance version => 3.1 use the main.zeek instead use main.bro

 Contact
 -------